HomeOnline tutorialsMembers’ areaYour membership informationOne-to-one training

 Chromasia Training limited is a sister company to Chromasia Limited (a fine arts and commercial photographic company run by David and Libby Nightingale) and specialises in all aspects of photographic training and post-production.

-David has recently written a book on baby photography – Baby Photography Now (published by The Ilex Press Ltd in the UK and Lark Books in the US) and is a member of the team at Digital SLR User, a UK digital photography magazine.
 In recent years he has worked on various international commissions, and has provided Photoshop and photographic training to both amateurs and professionals – in the UK and at the annual Gulf Photo Plus training events in Dubai.
-He is also an instructor for the Perfect Picture School of Photography in the US.
+He is also an instructor for the Perfect Picture School of Photography in the US, and has contributed to Digital SLR User, a UK digital photography magazine.

 His work has been featured in numerous national and international magazines and websites, and his blog has won a variety of awards.
 These include: